sridevkp/screensharing/README.md

 # screensharing
-electron js in client side
-node socket server
+electron js in client side and node socket server